 - 1. Create a new version entry in the change-log. - 2.
-Bump the version string and add the build metadata string, dev, at the end (with a + between the PATCH version and it).
+Bump the version string and add the build metadata string, +dev, at the end.

 4.7.10 WYMeditor Website

 The website at http://wymeditor.github.io/wymeditor/ is served via GitHub Pages.